 The snap file (ex. snap.pax.2010.02.17.11:47:38.Z) will be saved in the dump resource directory.
-If the snap operation is run again it will remove the existing snap file.

-3.4.2 Showdump operation

 Use the NIM "showdump" operation to see what dump files are available for a node.

-To run the command on the management node.
+You must run the nim command on the NIM master that is being used for the node.
+In an xCAT clauster this would either be the management node or an AIX service node.
+You can use the xdsh command to run the nim command on the service node.